masterdesky/coding-guides/C-C++/compile-example/README.md

 be careful and pay attention that which working directory we're trying to compile the `.cpp` code from.
 (It's quite trivial if someone is familiar with the terms "relative path" and "absolute path".)
+- The `-o` flag tells the compiler where to link the `.o` _object files_ that are created during the compilation.
+For each source file (`.c` or `.cpp`) a corresponding `.o` file is created and then correctly linked at the end to create a single binary/executable file that contains the final compiled version of the software.

 If everything goes well, we should have the following directory structure at the